João Morelli: Return to Levadia

 On 27 December 2018, Morelli returned to FCI Levadia, signing a two-year contract.
 He made 29 league appearances that season, scoring eleven goals.
 He also appeared for Levadia in the Estonian Supercup and scored a goal in one appearance in the Estonian Cup.
 Later in the season, he played every minute of both legs in Levadia's extra-time loss to Icelandic club Stjarnan in Europa League qualifying.

-HFX Wanderers
+HFX Wanderers and retirement

-On 25 February 2020, Morelli signed with Canadian Premier League side HFX Wanderers.
+On February 25, 2020, Morelli signed with Canadian Premier League side HFX Wanderers.
 He made his debut for the Wanderers on August 15 against Pacific FC, and converted a penalty in an eventual 2–2 draw.
 After a very strong 2021 season, Morelli was the Golden Boot winner in the CPL, netting 14 goals in 21 games and was nominated for the CPL Player of the Year award on December 5, 2021.
-On December 12 the Wanderers announced Morelli had signed a contract extension through 2023.
-Two days later on December 14 at the CPL awards ceremony, Morelli was named the 2021 CPL Player of the Year.
+On December 12, the Wanderers announced Morelli had signed a contract extension through 2023.
+Two days later, on December 14, at the CPL awards ceremony, Morelli was named the 2021 CPL Player of the Year.

 During the Wanderers' second game of the 2022 season against Atlético Ottawa on April 16, Morelli suffered an ACL injury, ruling him out for the remainder of the season.

+In July 2023, Morelli was officially cleared to play again, as the club signed him to a new contract extension, adding a club option for 2024.
+On July 31, he scored his first goal since returning from injury in a 2–0 league victory over York United.
+He went on to score four goals in nine appearances for Halifax, before missing out on the final games of the regular season, as well as the play-offs, due to a new injury.

+On November 3, 2023, Morelli officially announced his retirement from football, citing his will to take care of his family as the main reason behind his choice.
+At the time of his retirement, the forward was the all-time leading scorer for the Wanderers, having scored 24 goals in 43 games for the club, as well as the joint-fifth highest scorer in the history of the CPL (22 goals).
+In June 2024, he was sanctioned for doping, receiving an 18 month ban, from a sample collected in August 2023 that tested positive for clomiphene metabolites.